GOD’S COMMUNITY GARDEN

 For more information about the garden and it’s history and what is currently happening at the garden go to God’s Community Garden

 ST. PAUL’S UMC COMMUNITY MEAL

 For more than 20 years, PUMC has participated in one of the many Newport Community Meals.
 Every other month, our congregation is asked to donate casseroles, salad makings, bread, desserts and drinks for us to serve in the St. Paul’s UMC Soup Kitchen.
 Usually we serve 70-80 people with many receiving seconds and even thirds.
 Over the years, we have made friends with many of our clients.
 In addition, we also bring gently used coats, mittens, and hats to people who might not have these essential items.

 BROWN BAG SUNDAY

 Brown Bag Sunday is a combined project with the Sunday school and the Missions Committee.
 The Sunday School children decorate brown paper bags and distribute them to the congregation.
 The bags are returned full on the Sunday prior to Thanksgiving.
 At that time, the Missions Committee sorts and distributes the food.
-This year, 11 families received our gifts of love to them at Thanksgiving plus 13 brown bags were given to Martin Luther King Center.
+In 2018, 11 families received our gifts of love at Thanksgiving plus 13 brown bags were given to Martin Luther King Center.
 We also gave $35 gift card to go for the perishable items such as turkeys and fresh produce.
 It is a thrill to see the faces of the recipients if you are lucky enough to be the one to deliver the goods.
 Names and addresses are kept confidential.

 DOWN EAST MISSION WREATH PROJECT